spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 ## Cluster Lifecycle Support

 The PCG supports the lifecycle of Kubernetes clusters deployed in your private cloud environments.
-When you initiate a cluster deployment, the PCG cluster is used to facilitate communication with the infrastructure environment.
+When you initiate a cluster deployment, the PCG cluster is used to support communication with the infrastructure environment.
 The PCG will query Palette for instructions to deploy a new cluster or delete an existing cluster.

 When a cluster deployment is initiated, the PCG will request resources from the infrastructure provider and support the cluster deployment process.
 Once a cluster is deployed, the PCG is no longer involved in the communication between